SkalskiP/make-sense/README.md

 Our application is being actively expanded.
 See what improvements we are planning for you in the future.
 If you have an idea for a new functionality, please contact us on [Twitter][3] or create an issue where you can describe your concept.

-* Labelling objects using polygons and faceless curves
+* Labelling objects using polygons and Bézier curves
 * Export labels in COCO JSON format
 * Support basic image operations like crop and resize
 * Converting video to image frames